harish127/College-Practicals/DS Practicals/Practical_1/README.md

 ## _Write a program to perform following operations in one dimensional array, Insertion, Deletion and Searching (Linear & Binary)._

 ### Description
-- This program is a Menu driven with Five choices to selects.
+- This program is a Menu driven Program with Five choices to selects.
 - This program showes Array data structure implementaion.
 - There are manny functions define to perform operation on Array such as Insertion, Deletion and Searching.
 - There are two options for Searching Linear Search and Binary Search.